woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

 ## Conclusion

-By following the steps above, you can add and process custom fields in the WooCommerce checkout block.
+By following the steps above, you can add and process new field blocks in the WooCommerce checkout block.
 For complete implementation and additional examples, refer to the provided [tutorial](https://developer.woocommerce.com/2023/08/07/extending-the-woocommerce-checkout-block-to-add-custom-shipping-options/) and the corresponding [GitHub repository](https://github.com).